dash2927/ADAL/TESTING.md

 Use case name
     Add a recipe to the database
 Description
-    Test recipe submission by adding a test recipe to the database Pre-conditions
+    Test recipe submission by adding a test recipe to the database and checking for re-submission Pre-conditions
     User has a valid user name and password and logged in Test steps
-    1. Navigate to login page
+    1. Navigate to LOGIN page
     2. Provide valid user name
     3. Provide valid password
-    4. Click login button
+    4. Click submit button
-    5. Navigate to create page
+    5. Navigate to CREATE page
     6. Add something in every field
-    7. Hit create button
+    7. Click submit button button
-Expected result
+    8. Without changing any fields, click submit again Expected result
-    User should get confirmation that they submitted a recip Actual result
+    User should get confirmation that they submitted a recipe and then, upon clicking submit again, a notification that recipe is already submitted
+Actual result
-    User gets a page error and cant create anything Status (Pass/Fail)
+    User gets gets confirmation that they submitted a recipe and then resubmit notification Status (Pass/Fail)
-    Fail
+    Pass
 Notes
-    * The create page isn't fully running Post-conditions
+    * The CREATE page is very basic right now and does not have any extra options besides title and recipe Post-conditions
+    User submitted recipe is now in the Post table of the database

 ---
 Use case name